Why PSHB Premiums Vary

 Fifth, variations in the proportion of enrollees with Medicare Parts A and B has a big effect on plan premiums, since Medicare is "primary" (pays first) for retirees, and covers over four-fifths of hospital and doctor costs.
 Most HMO benefits are so good that retired enrollees often do not sign up for Part B, which puts these plans at a major disadvantage in keeping premiums low.

 Sixth, the formula for sharing premium costs magnifies the differences in what you pay.
-For GS employees and annuitants, the government pays 75 percent of the overall cost of each plan, up to a maximum amount.
-This varies each year according to a complex formula.
-The maximum contribution in 2025 for GS employees and annuitants is about $7,800 for singles, $16,900 for self plus one, and $18,600 for families.
-There are separate formulas for employees of the SEC, FDIC, and several other agencies, with higher government shares.
+The government contributes 72% of the weighted average for all plans, or 75% of the plan premium, whichever is less.
+The 72% weighted average in 2026 for USPS employees and annuitants is about $7,921 for singles, $17,095 for self plus one, and $18,520 for families.
 A few types of enrollees, such as former employees, get no government contribution and must pay the full premium.

 Employees pay the entire premium amount above the government's share.
 This employee share is far higher for the more expensive plans because the government contribution is capped by an all-plan average.